matthew-robertson/Useful_things/I Learned Something Today/FarmsAndPlants.md

 1. Guarana is about 4 times as caffeine-rich as coffee beans, which is kinda wild.
 It also seems to react with alcohol in a way that caffeine alone doesn't, and is pretty dangerous to combine as a result.
 Quite a few people have died from the combination (A Grain of Salt, dr. Joe Schwarcz).
 1. Washed poppy seeds, like you'd find on bagels or in noodles, are unlikely to cause any opioid-related effect outside of failing a drug test.
 Unwashed poppy seeds, like seen in "poppy seed tea" can be used to overdose somewhat easily.
 (A Grain of Salt, dr. Joe Schwarcz).
 1. Kelp grows half a meter a day.
 What the heck.
+1. Citrus is generally grown in (sub)tropical climates, else they're grown in greenhouses.
+1. The Soviet Union managed to produce 200k tonnes of citrus over 30k hectares, without greenhouses.
+[Source](https://www.lowtechmagazine.com/2020/04/fruit-trenches-cultivating-subtropical-plants-in-freezing-temperatures.html).
+1. The Russian citrologists used "Progressive cold-hardening" to make cold-resistant citrus.
+It worked by planting trees from seed progressively further north.
+1. Radical pruning techniques were also used to make weather-resistant plants, from Dwarf trees, to "Creeping Citrus" plants, made by pruning and guiding the trees into a form only 25cm tall.
+[Lower here](https://www.lowtechmagazine.com/2020/04/fruit-trenches-cultivating-subtropical-plants-in-freezing-temperatures.html).
+1.Those techniques didn't save plants in locations where the ground froze though, so they also managed to grow them in trenches, and covered the trenches in the winter.
+While this works with citrus, it won't work with plants that can't tolerate low light over the winter.

 ## Farming
 1. [USDA census from 2012 indicate that something like 22% of farms have less than $1000.00 of income per year.](https://twitter.com/SarahTaber_bww/status/1128445471658319872)